HaomiaoLuoLlanio/doc_beginning/docs/source/index.rst

 Here is a symbolic footnote reference: example_.

-.. example This is the footnote.
+.. example_ This is the footnote.

 .. toctree::
    :caption: Table of Contents
    :name: mastertoc

+.. note:: This is a paragraph

+   - Here is a bullet list.
 Contents
 --------